-108. In order to calculate regulatory ratios, the firm must interpret legislation (eg, CRR), the firm's choice (where applicable) of implementing regulators' clarifications of legislation (eg, EBA Q&As), and firm-specific waivers granted by national and international regulators (together the 'regulatory reporting framework').
+- 101. In order to calculate regulatory ratios, the firm must interpret legislation (eg, CRR), the firm's choice (where applicable) of implementing regulators' clarifications of legislation (eg, EBA Q&As), and firm-specific waivers granted by national and international regulators (together the 'regulatory reporting framework'). - 102.
+For many assurance engagements, the assurance provider should understand the way in which the different elements of regulatory capital are calculated, the firm's interpretations of those requirements, and whether uncertainty is associated with any interpretations. - 103.
+Based on the scope of their engagement the assurance provider may determine whether: - management has appropriately applied the requirements of the applicable regulatory regime (eg, CRD IV); or - the proxies applied in the firm's calculations are appropriately conservative when the firm lacks the data to apply the regulatory reporting framework and its interpretations.

-- 109. For many assurance engagements, the assurance provider should understand the way in which the different elements of regulatory capital are calculated, the firm's interpretations of those requirements, and whether uncertainty is associated with any interpretations. - 110.
-Based on the scope of their engagement the assurance provider may determine whether: - management has appropriately applied the requirements of the applicable regulatory regime (eg, CRD IV); or - the proxies applied in the firm's calculations are appropriately conservative when the firm lacks the data to apply the regulatory reporting framework and its interpretations. - 111.
-When considering the validity of interpretations, the assurance provider may undertake one or more of the following, taking into account the nature of the interpretation. - Determine whether events occurring before and up to the date of the assurance provider's report give assurance evidence regarding the interpretation. - Test the design and operating effectiveness of the controls over how management made the interpretation, together with appropriate substantive procedures. - 112.
-When considering interpretations, the assurance provider may evaluate the following. - How management has considered alternative interpretations or outcomes and why a particular one has been chosen. - Where relevant to the reasonableness of the interpretation, management's intent to carry out specific courses of action and its ability to do so based on the outcome of applying that interpretation. - How management's interpretation compares to current publicly available rules and guidance.
-For example, this could include the CRR, relevant technical standards, EBA Q&A and other publicly available guidance.
-Other jurisdictions will have similarly articulated requirements within local legislation and/or regulation.
-Depending upon the jurisdiction, the rules may be more or less precise, which the assurance provider must take into account when performing any work on interpretations.
+- 104. When considering the validity of interpretations, the assurance provider shall undertake one or more of the following, taking into account the nature of the interpretation. - Determine whether events occurring before and up to the date of the assurance provider's report give assurance evidence regarding the interpretation. - Test the design and operating effectiveness of the controls over how management made the interpretation, together with appropriate substantive procedures. - 105.
+When considering interpretations, the assurance provider shall evaluate the following. - How management has considered alternative interpretations or outcomes and why a particular one has been chosen. - Where relevant to the reasonableness of the interpretation, management's intent to carry out specific courses of action and its ability to do so based on the outcome of applying that interpretation. - How management's interpretation compares to current publicly-available rules and guidance within the CRR, relevant technical standards, EBA Q&A and other publicly-available guidance.